r4victor/tenthousandmeters/content/blog/python_bts_06.md

 3. `BINARY_ADD` pops two values from the stack, adds them and pushes the result back onto the stack.
 4. `RETURN_VALUE` pops the value from the stack and returns it.

 How does the VM add two values?
 To answer this question, we need to understand what these values are.
 For us, `7` is an instance of `int` and `x` is, well, anything.
 For the VM, though, everything is a Python object.
-All values the VM pushes onto the stack and pops from the stack are pointers to the `PyObject` struct (hence the phrase "Everything in Python is an object").
+All values the VM pushes onto the stack and pops from the stack are pointers to `PyObject` structs (hence the phrase "Everything in Python is an object").

 The VM doesn't need to know how to add integers or strings, that is, how to do the arithmetic or concatenate unicode sequences.
 All it needs to know is that every Python object has a type.
 A type, in turn, knows everything about its objects.
 For example, the `int` type knows how to add integers, and the `float` type knows how to add floats.
 So, the VM asks the type to perform the operation.